-Trump defense team takes on Hunter Biden directly, as Dershowitz offers constitutional defense
+Dershowitz calls out House Dems in Trump's Senate impeachment trial after Bolton shock waves

 Democrats have accused Trump of seeking to "make up dirt" on the Bidens, and alleged that Trump himself delayed sending aid to Ukraine until the country took a public look at the issue.

-Separately, senators faced mounting pressure Monday to summon John Bolton to testify at the trial, after an excerpt from the former national security advisor's forthcoming book apparently leaked.
+Separately, senators faced mounting pressure Monday to summon Bolton to testify at the trial, after an excerpt from the former national security advisor's forthcoming book apparently leaked.
 According to the manuscript, Trump told Bolton he had suspended aid to Ukraine in exchange for an investigation of the Bidens.
 The White House strongly denied the claim.

 "We deal with transcript evidence, we deal with publicly available information," attorney Jay Sekulow said.
 "We do not deal with speculation, allegations that are not based on evidentiary standards at all."